Shopify VS Woocommerce: Which ecommerce platform is the best?

 to learn the steps on making a woocommerce store compliant.

 This is an easy one for us to deliver a verdict.
 Shopify include 24/7 live chat and phone support so you are never alone when running your e-commerce business.
 Regretfully for Woocommerce they only offer a ticket based email support system - not quite the same as live chat there and then.
 Both platforms offer a wealth of guides and documentation to help merchants online.
-If you are an enterprise customer and subscribe to Shopify Plus - you'll have priority support and even your own Growth support manager assigned to your account.
+If you are an enterprise customer and subscribe to Shopify Plus - you'll have priority support and even your own success and growth support manager assigned to your account.
+Based on the above comparison, it is clear that Shopify provides an overall superior level of customer support.
+It's 24/7 availability, dedicated account manager, and broad range of apps, plugins and add-ons make it a better choice for those who want to get the most out of their ecommerce platform.
+However, Woocommerce is still a great option for those who don't require extensive customer support or want to save money on their ecommerce platform.

 Now we might be a little biased since specialising as a Shopify agency, but in our expert e-commerce web design agency opinion, we feel that Shopify really offers a complete package for ecommerce businesses of all sizes from start ups to complex global brands.
 If you are looking for a platform that doesn't require any monthly fees then Woocommerce is your go to choice, however we would advise you to think very carefully on all the amazing features you would be missing out on - plus the speed and ease of integrations on Shopify is outstanding.
 Yes, Shopify costs a small monthly fee but in return you'll have a platform that supports your business every step of the way.
+The bottom line is that we became a Shopify agency for a reason- we absolutely love the platform, it truly is the Apple of the ecommerce world, with many merchants, editors, tech partners and customers in agreement!
 We hope this article outlined some of the differences between Shopify and Woocommerce, get in touch if you have any questions.

 Looking for a Shopify or Shopify Plus Agency?